 About

 Hi!
-I recently graduated from Seoul National University with a double major in Computer Science and Engineering and Mathematical Sciences.
+I am a first-year Ph.D. student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, advised by Professor Kevin Jamieson.
 My primary interests lie in reinforcement learning theory and, more broadly, decision-making under uncertainty, including areas such as multi-agent learning and game theory.

 Here is my CV - Curriculum Vitae.